Image-Analysis-Hub/pycellin/README.md

 Pycellin supports Python 3.10 and above.
 It is tested with Python 3.10 and 3.13 on the latest versions of Ubuntu, Windows and MacOS.
 Please let me know if you encounter any compatibility issue with a different combination.

-It is recommended to install Pycellin in a conda or mamba environment.
+It is recommended to install pycellin in a conda or mamba environment.

 1. Check that conda/mamba is already installed by typing either `conda` or `mamba` in a terminal.
 If not, follow the installation instructions on [Miniforge](https://conda-forge.org/download/).

-2. Create a Python environment dedicated to Pycellin:
+2. Create a Python environment dedicated to pycellin:
     ```
     conda create -n my_env_pycellin
     ```